graphql/graphql-scalars/scalars/contributed/jakobmerrild/long.md

 | `1e6`                   | Exponential notation is not allowed, even if it represents a valid value |
 | `"12345"`               | String representations of a valid value are not allowed                  |

-# Literal Input spec
+# Input coercion

-For input both IntValue and StringValue shall be accepted so long as the StringValue is a base-10 representation of a valid value within the range.
+For input both `number` and `string` shall be accepted so long as the `string` is a base-10 representation of a valid value within the range.

 These are valid examples: